Mar 05, 2018

 The next step is in school: teachers should be trained to identify the signs and schools should provide adequate support for troubled individuals, such as providing each teacher with a compassionate and knowledgeable individual who is there to help the children deal with the vagaries of life.

-Churches can also be incredible powerhouses when it comes to showing communities what love looks like.
+Spiritual centers can also be incredible powerhouses when it comes to showing communities what love looks like.
 In addition to regular counseling services (which are often time-consuming), churches should create a loving, safe and nonjudgmental centers or peaceful gardens manned by volunteers who can just listen and love people who are going through tough times.

 2. Detox the Mind